Nweremizu/Backend-Stage-Two/DOCUMENTATION.md

-This HNGx CRUD Person REST API.
-This API allows you to manage and interact with a "Person" resource, performing CRUD (Create, Read, Update, Delete) operations on individuals' data.
+Introducing the HNGx CRUD Person REST API, a simple tool for managing and engaging with the "Person" resource.
+With this API, you can effortlessly perform CRUD (Create, Read, Update, Delete) operations on individual's data, giving you full control over their information.
 ## Table of Contents
 - [Setup](#setup-instructions)
 - [API Endpoints](#api-endpoints)